 - Hotel bookings are the only good redemption option

-Who should apply: Diehard IHG Hotel fans should surely sign up for this card, especially for its various hotel perks, complimentary Elite status and numerous travel insurances.
-It’s also a good card for travelers who love to pamper themselves at the hotel as well as speed through security lines at the airport.
+Who should apply: If you’re an IHG Hotel fan, it may be worth applying for this card due to the various hotel perks, complimentary Elite status and travel insurance it comes with.
+It’s also a good card if you like to pamper yourself at the hotel or speed through security lines at the airport.

-Who should skip: If you care more about convenience and efficiency at the airport than luxury at your lodgings, you should skip this card.
-And of course, those loyal to other hotel brands won’t enjoy the IHG Rewards Premier Card.
+Who should skip: If you care more about convenience and efficiency at the airport than luxury at your lodgings, you may want to skip this card.
+And, of course, if you’re loyal to other hotel brands, you may not get much out of the IHG Rewards Premier Card.